bb-io/Notion/README.md

 > `Pages and databases cannot be nested inside other blocks.
 Page or database ('Page name or ID') has parent type 'block_id'.
 Please move it to the root level.`
 > To resolve this issue, ensure that all subpages and sub-databases are placed at the root level and are not nested within other blocks.

+### Limitation

+While improving the Notion app, fixing issues, and enhancing error messages, we identified several API limitations that impact functionality:

+1. **Databases with `status` properties cannot be created via the Notion API** ([Reference](https://developers.notion.com/reference/create-a-database)).
+Additionally, the API does not allow storing status properties in a page.
+As a result, after recreation, columns of type 'status' will be lost.

+2. **Only the table view of a database is accessible via the API.** The API does not differentiate between a board view element and a database, and it does not provide any information about different views within a database.
+As a result, views cannot be recreated, and only the table view is available.

+3. **Pages and databases can only be created under an existing page or database.** The API does not allow placing a subpage or database inside a column or any other block.
+Subpages and databases must be created directly under a page or database and cannot be nested inside other content blocks ([Reference](https://developers.notion.com/reference/post-page)).

+4. **Impossible to re-add Notion hosted files**

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.